The visuals in this video are decorative and do not provide additional information. This video does not contain audio.

 Extend Mustang momentum

 Since 2013, SMU has invested over $400 million in championship facilities, dynamic programming and student-athlete support.
-Incredible donor support has propelled Mustang Athletics to unprecedented success in its first year competing in the ACC and brought national attention to SMU.
+Incredible donor support has propelled Mustang Athletics to unprecedented success in the ACC and brought national attention to SMU.

-By making gifts to the Student-Athlete Benefit Fund on top of your support for SMU Athletics, you provide crucial resources to enhance our competitiveness as we enter the new world of revenue sharing.
+By making gifts to the Student-Athlete Benefit Fund, you provide crucial resources to enhance our competitiveness as we enter the new world of revenue sharing.
 Accordingly, the Mustang Club awards loyalty points for all contributions to SMU Athletics, including the Student-Athlete Benefit Fund.

 Strengthen the future